Comics Unleashed: Broadcast history

-First-run weekly episodes were originally produced from 2006–07, with repeats still airing in some markets, generally in the very late-night to overnight hours under bulk barter arrangements made for the various series of Entertainment Studios, with some notable carriers having included CBS Television Stations (which schedules it as a lead-out for The Late Late Show on CBS owned-and-operated stations).
+First-run weekly episodes were originally produced from 2006–07, with repeats still airing in some markets, generally in the very late-night to overnight hours under arrangements made for the various series of Entertainment Studios, with some notable carriers having included CBS Television Stations, which scheduled it as a lead-out for The Late Late Show on CBS owned-and-operated stations.
 Back-to-back episodes also aired in prime time on MyNetworkTV before it became a programming service.
+The program continued to air on broadcast syndication despite not producing any new episodes after its original 2006–2007 run until new episodes were produced for the 2014–2015 season.
+The last new episodes were produced in 2016, though production will resume for the 2025—2026 season on CBS.